 Social Coaching is one of the methods we use to help not only our staff learn how, when and what to do, but also the individuals we provide a service for.
 Our Clinical Team members provide social coaching in the services and staff are able to learn by example.
 This ensures that good practice and therapeutic responses are transferred throughout the staff team.

 We ensure that good attributions are developed and maintained as we know this is central to the caring experience the individual will have from our staff.
-This is particularly important when they engage in behaviours described as challenging.
+This is particularly important when they engage in behaviours described as behaviour to support their communication.
 We therefore actively explore attributions as part of our training provision in PBM, and as an ongoing experience in any supervisions, direct observations and all relevant meetings.

 Positive Behaviour Support (PBS) provides a framework that seeks to understand the context and meaning of behaviour in order to inform the development of supportive environments and skills that can enhance a person’s quality of life.
 We use PBS as the person-centred, values-based approach to ensure people are living the best life they possibly can.
 This involves assisting a person to develop personal relationships, improve their health, be more active in their community and to develop personally.